 When the Family Dollar network was not yet as popular as it is now, she had to attract customers’ attention through advertising.
 Therefore, the brand logo has become one of the marketing tools.
 It contained not only the phrase “FAMILY DOLLAR STORES” but also the phrase “SALE PRICES ARE EVERYDAY PRICES,” which reflected the concept of pricing.

-The title occupied the top line and was in jagged font with glyphs overlapping each other.
+The title occupied the top line and was in a jagged font, with glyphs overlapping one another.
 It looked like a stylization of the credits of old cartoons.
 The company motto was at the bottom and consisted of bold sans-serif letters.
 Both inscriptions were white and located inside a black rectangle.
-To justify them in width, the designers had to adjust the size of the glyphs and the letter spacing.
+To justify them in width, the designers had to adjust the glyph size and letter spacing.

 1960 – 1966

 In 1959, young entrepreneur Leon Levine opened his first self-service store and named it Family Dollar.
-By 1965, the number of outlets had been increased to three.
+By 1965, the number of outlets had increased to three.
 Before becoming a retail giant, the company used a white-printed “FAMILY DOLLAR STORES” logo.
 It was intended primarily for signage, where the first two words were at the top and the third at the bottom, centered.
-Both parts were located in separate black rectangles with a white outline.
+Both parts were located within separate black rectangles with white outlines.
 For the text, the designers chose a simple geometric sans-serif typeface.

 1966 – 1976

-In the mid-1960s, all logo elements ended up in one large black rectangle.
-Moreover, the brand name was framed in an unusual bold grotesque.
+In the mid-1960s, all logo elements were combined into a single large black rectangle.
+Moreover, the brand name was framed in an unusual, bold, grotesque font.
 The jagged, overlapping letters made the font look cartoonish and reminiscent of the style of the captions in the credits of the first Mickey Mouse cartoons produced by Walt Disney Studios.

 At the same time, the word “STORES” has become very small: to make it take up more space, the developers have expanded the letter spacing.
 At the very bottom was the phrase “NOTHING OVER $3 IN OUR STORES” because, in the 1960s, the price limit was raised to $3.
 The cost of the goods was placed in a white circle and, accordingly, recolored in black.
 The logo was stylized as the titles of old Walt Disney animated films because such a design hinted at the family focus of the stores.